zalenix/portaldocs/portal-sdk/templates/design-patterns-page-filtering.md

 # Context
 <!-- Short description of the context.
 For example, "Users input information when managing Azure resources." -->
-Azure shows lists of resources and graphical representations of data that must allow the users to focus on a subset of information
+Azure shows lists of resources and graphical representations of data that must allow users to focus on a subset of information

 # Problem
 <!-- Short description of the problem.
 For example,